hapijs/iron/README.md

 - `algorithm` - the algorithm used ('aes-256-cbc' for encryption and 'sha256' for integrity are the only two supported at this time).
 - `iterations` - the number of iterations used to derive a key from the password (set to '1' if not sure).

+The _'seal()'_ and _'unseal()'_ methods also take the following **optional** options keys:

+- `ttl` - sealed object lifetime in milliseconds where 0 means forever.
+Defaults to 0.
+- `timestampSkewSec` - number of seconds of permitted clock skew for incoming expirations.
+Defaults to 60 seconds.
+- `localtimeOffsetMsec` - local clock time offset express in a number of milliseconds (positive or negative).
+Defaults to 0.

 **iron** includes a default options object which can be passed to the methods as shown above in the example.
 The default settings are: